webhintio/hint/packages/hint-amp-validator/README.md

 Yes, you can decide if you want to receive errors only, or also warnings found by [`amphtml-validator`][amphtml-validator].
-By default all warnings and errors are reported.
-If you prefer to see only the errors you can use the following hint configuration in your [`.hintrc`][hintrc] file:
+By default, all warnings and errors are reported.
+If you prefer to see only the errors, you can use the following hint configuration in your [`.hintrc`][hintrc] file:

 ```json